fraunhofer-iem/reqpat/README.md

 - Reduced effort for requirements reviews and transition to model-based development
 - Improved traceability and impact analysis from textual requirements to model-based work products

+#### Constructive Support for Requirements Documentation
+- Context-based pattern suggestions
+- Auto completion
+- Error highlighting

+#### Automatic Analyses for Requirements Validation
+- Syntactic checks while writing
+- Semantic checks by the press of a button

 ### Installation
 Tested with Eclipse Release "2019-06"